The 18th century was one of the most exciting and turbulent periods of British history.

 Click the ‘Browse the old maps’ button, then move the red square over the part of the UK that interests you.
 The sidebar will automatically list all of the maps that cover your chosen area.
 There’s also a date slider if you want to narrow your search to within the 18th century.

 The Justice Hall of the Old Bailey, 1794 (Credit: Guildhall Library & Art Gallery/ Heritage Images/ Getty Images)

 Chosen by Anthony Adolph, editor of Tracing Your Aristocratic Ancestors:

-“This database of digitised trial transcripts contains such a vast body of detailed accounts of crimes that it remains endlessly fascinating.
+“This database of digitised 18th century trial transcripts contains such a vast body of detailed accounts of crimes that it remains endlessly fascinating.